kyma-project/examples/http-db-service/README.md

 - A [Docker](https://docs.docker.com/install) installation.
 - Kyma as the target deployment environment.
 - An MSSQL database for the service's database functionality.
 You can also use Azure MSSQL that you can provision using the Kyma Open Service Broker API.
-- A Namespace to which to deploy the example with the `env: "true"` label.
-For more information, read the [related documentation](https://kyma-project.io/docs/root/kyma/#details-namespaces).
 - [Golang](https://golang.org/dl/) and [dep](https://github.com/golang/dep) installed.

 ## Installation